 Letters of recommendation are a chance to offer insight into your personality and the contributions you’ve made at school or work.
-To get good letters, seek out recommenders who know you well and are happy to support you.
+To get good letters of recommendation, seek out people who know you well and are happy to support you.

 The Graduate Management Admission Test (GMAT) is a major hurdle you’ll have to jump if you want to go to business school.
 Most schools require the GMAT for admission.

 Schools usually don’t set a score cutoff.
 However, you can learn about business school requirements by researching the average scores of accepted students.
-Harvard Business School, for instance, has a median GMAT score of 730.
+Harvard Business School, for instance, has an average GMAT score of 731.

 Since the GMAT is so tough, leave yourself several months so you can take it more than once.
 There is one forgiving aspect of this otherwise brutal test: The GMAT shows you your scores right after you finish.

 You can choose whether to cancel your scores or send them to schools.
-If you cancel, the schools will never see your weak test performance.
+If you cancel, the schools will never see your unsatisfactory test performance.